Helli/field-extensions/README.md

 definieren, als falsch zu definieren").
 All jesting aside, the theory of algebras is developed elsewhere, and the definition was wrong anyway.
 I also slightly relaxed the type constrain on inj1 and inj2, one could further relax it to ring_scheme.
+- In VectorSpace, I only remove two superseded lemmas.